 UTMAs also offer less-advantageous tax treatment than 529 plans.
-In UTMAs, the first $2,100 in unearned income may be tax-free, but anything over that amount is subject to the tax rate for estates and trusts.
+In UTMAs, the first $2,200 (in 2021) in unearned income may be tax-free, but anything over that amount is taxed at that parents’ tax rate, which may be higher.

 Lastly, and perhaps most importantly, an UTMA account will grant full access and authority of the account to the child when the child reaches the UTMA age of majority (usually between 18 to 25).
 Some parents may consider this a deal-breaker as they could be concerned that the child will spend through the account irresponsibly.